appium/appium-idb/README.md

 Check https://github.com/appium/appium-idb/blob/master/lib/idb.js on the list of supported IDB options. `udid` option is mandatory and can be both Simulator or real device id.
 It is mandatory to call `connect` method before invoking idb instance methods (this will trigger idb companion and idb daemon processes if necessary).
 Calling `disconnect` will stop the previously started companion processes.

-Go though the modules in https://github.com/appium/appium-idb/tree/master/lib/tools to get the full list of supported commands.
+Go through the modules in https://github.com/appium/appium-idb/tree/master/lib/tools to get the full list of supported commands.

 ## Watch